Dynamic-Capital/Dynamic-Capital/docs/dynamic_engines_usage.md

 # Dynamic Engines – Recommended Usage Patterns

 This guide summarises how to compose the orchestration engines that power Dynamic Capital, focusing on linking modules, coordinating zones/levels, and matching agents to tasks.
+The goal is to give teams a repeatable, optimised flow instead of isolated tips.

+## Quick-start workflow blueprint

+1. **Plan the topology.** Inventory which engines you need (state, space, assignments, custom domains) and confirm they are exported via the shim.
+2. **Prime personas.** Configure the Dynamic AI persona chain so research/execution/risk agents reflect the environment you are about to orchestrate.
+3. **Model the environment.** Register zones and sectors, backfill historical telemetry, and verify intervention thresholds before production routing.
+4. **Route work.** Feed persona outputs and sector alerts into the assignment engine, then persist approved `AssignmentDecision`s alongside zone/sector snapshots for auditability.
+5. **Review metrics.** Track utilisation, intervention frequency, and decision acceptance to inform the next optimisation cycle.

+Use the audit checklist below as a control loop after each iteration.

 ## Audit checklist & task planner